MikeyWyllin/nicet-fire-alarm-level-2/README.md

 Upload every file in this folder to a GitHub Pages repo or branch.
 Keep `.nojekyll` in the root.

 ## Important
 This is original study practice.
-It is not official NICET material and does not copy NICET exam questions.
-Always use current NICET reference editions when studying.
+Questions are pulled from official NICET practice tests and study guides.